A Certain Trigger

 A Certain Trigger is the debut studio album by English indie rock band Maxïmo Park.
 It was released on 16 May 2005 through Warp.

 Album information

 The title for the album comes from the song "Once, a Glimpse".

 The songs "The Coast Is Always Changing", "Apply Some Pressure", "Graffiti", "Going Missing" and "I Want You to Stay" were released as singles.

-The censored version of "Apply Some Pressure" was used on the soundtracks of the video games Burnout Revenge and SSX on Tour.
+The censored version of "Apply Some Pressure" was used on the soundtracks of the video games FIFA 06, Burnout Revenge, and SSX on Tour.
 An instrumental version of "Going Missing" was used during the end credits of the movie Stranger than Fiction.

 The album has received Platinum status in the UK.
 When it was originally released, a limited edition version was available with a bonus CD containing a live performance in Japan.
 A Certain Trigger sold over 500,000 copies worldwide.

 In 2009, the Warp20 (Recreated) compilation included a cover version of the song "Acrobat" by Seefeel.